What is CRM?

 Let’s take a look.

-• Analytical: This is a macro, meso, and micro-level view of CRM.
+• Analytical CRM: This is a macro, meso, and micro-level view of CRM.
 CRM analytics harvests customer data and presents it in a format that managers can use to make decisions.
 At this level, managers are focused on analyzing trends, patterns, and behavior.
 You’re essentially using CRM to answer questions (e.g., why do sales prospects ghost us when we send them a quote?
 Why are new customers spending more money on these products?).
 Your CRM works best when it’s integrated with other analysis tools like Google Analytics or HelpScout.

 Scott Edinger made a pretty grim statement in his article.